keatext/scala-utils/README.md

 I must also admit that adding code to `scala-utils` is more annoying than adding it directly to a module of the current microservice, and as a result, we currently have a lot of reusable code which lives in individual microservices.
 I think it's okay for it to stay there for now, until we happen to need it in a different module: performing the refactoring is annoying, but not nearly as annoying as maintaining two separate copies of the same code.

-If you do want to add your reusable code directly to `scala-utils`, run `sbt '~ publish-local'` so that sbt continuously publishes your latest modifications to `scala-utils` to your local Ivy repository, and in your microservice, set your `scala-utils` version to the `X.Y.Z-SNAPSHOT` version listed in `version.sbt`.
+If you do want to add your reusable code directly to `scala-utils`, run `sbt '~ publish-local'` so that sbt continuously publishes your latest `scala-utils` modifications to your local Ivy repository, and in your microservice, set your `scala-utils` version to the `X.Y.Z-SNAPSHOT` version listed in `version.sbt`.
 Then, once you are ready to commit, push your changes to `scala-utils` first so that Bamboo publishes a non-snapshot version `X.Y.Z`, and change your microservice to use that version of `scala-utils`.
 You must not commit a `build.sbt` which uses a `-SNAPSHOT` version, because on other machines, `sbt compile` will complain that it cannot find this version.

 Reusable pieces
 ---

 `DatabaseManager` makes it easy to conditionally initialize a postgres database using Slick.
-Instantiate a concrete `MyDatabaseManager` singleton for your project, instantiating `tables` to the concrete list of all the Slick classes which represent your tables, and call `createTablesIfNeeded` at the start of your program: the tables will be created unless they already exist.
+Simply define a concrete `MyDatabaseManager` singleton for your project, instantiating `tables` to the concrete list of all the Slick classes which represent your tables, and call `createTablesIfNeeded` at the start of your program: the tables will be created unless they already exist.

 This doesn't just check that tables with the correct name exist, it also makes sure that those existing tables have the expected schema.
 This way, if you update the schema of your tables and later run a version of your microservice which expects the older version, you'll get an exception on startup instead of later on when the table is needed.
 This is even more useful when you did upgrade the schema of your local and staging databases and you do run the latest version of the code which expected this new schema, but you forgot to upgrade the schema in prod.

 One bit of related code which should probably be made more reusable and moved here is the migration logic in `mintosci-subscriptions`.
-Instead of expecting the table schema to be updated at deployment time, that version creates a separate table and migrates all the existing data to it; this way, the older version of the code can continue to use the older version of the table.
+Instead of expecting the person who performs the deployment to manually migrate the table at deployment time, that version creates a separate table and migrates all the existing data to it; this way, the older version of the code can continue to use the older version of the table, so we can perform the migration in advance.
 I'm not sure what to do about the events which come in after that migration is performed but before the event source is switched from the older version of the code to the newer version of the code: the older version of the table will be modified accordingly, but then those changes will be lost after the switch.
-This kind of corner cases is one of the reasons I have been pushing for a datomic-style database in which we can work on a snapshot from a particular time and then replay all the events starting from that time.
+This kind of problem is one of the reasons I have been pushing for a datomic-style database in which we can work on a snapshot from a particular time and then replay all the events starting from that time.

 ----

-`FutureTraverse` was originally added for the sole purpose of adding the method [`Future.traverse`](http://www.scala-lang.org/api/current/scala/concurrent/Future$.html#traverse[A,B,M[X]<:TraversableOnce[X]](in:M[A])(fn:A=>scala.concurrent.Future[B])(implicitcbf:scala.collection.generic.CanBuildFrom[M[A],B,M[B]],implicitexecutor:scala.concurrent.ExecutionContext):scala.concurrent.Future[M[B]]), which didn't exist at the time.
+`FutureTraverse` was originally created for the sole purpose of adding the method [`Future.traverse`](http://www.scala-lang.org/api/current/scala/concurrent/Future$.html#traverse[A,B,M[X]<:TraversableOnce[X]](in:M[A])(fn:A=>scala.concurrent.Future[B])(implicitcbf:scala.collection.generic.CanBuildFrom[M[A],B,M[B]],implicitexecutor:scala.concurrent.ExecutionContext):scala.concurrent.Future[M[B]]), which didn't exist at the time.
 Instead, there was `Future.sequence`, which executes a bunch of Futures in parallel.

-It is easy to `map` a function `A => Future[A]` onto a `List[A]` to obtain a `List[Future[A]]`, and then to `sequence` that list into a `Future[List[A]]`.
+It is easy to `map` a function `A => Future[B]` onto a `List[B]` to obtain a `List[Future[B]]`, and then to `sequence` that list into a `Future[List[B]]`.
 But then all of those functions will execute in parallel, and that exhausted all of the database handles we had and led to a failure.
 We were looking for a version of `Future.sequence` which would execute its futures, well, sequentially.

-Unfortunately such a version cannot exist, because once it receives its `List[Future[A]]`, all of those futures are already running and it is too late to stop them.
-So instead, we want to delay the creation of the futures, using something like a `List[() => Future[A]]`.
+Unfortunately such a version cannot exist, because once it receives its `List[Future[B]]`, all of those futures are already running and it is too late to stop them.
+So instead, we want to delay the creation of the futures, using something like a `List[() => Future[B]]`.
 Taking inspiration from Haskell's `traverse`, I chose the following nicer API instead:

 ```scala
 def traverse(inputs: List[A])(f: A => Future[B]): Future[List[B]]